 After 20 years of delivering value with a clear vision and strong commitment to flawless execution, CN's plans for the future require supportive government policy and a stable regulatory environment.
-It was the "We believe that a commercial framework and a stable regulatory environment are essential for an effective, wellfunctioning rail transportation marketplace."

-momentum towards de-regulation of the rail industry - first in the United States in 1980 and later in Canada in 1987 and 1996 - that was the turning point that allowed CN and the overall rail industry to embark on a strong revival.
+It was the momentum towards de-regulation of the rail industry - first in the United States in 1980 and later in Canada in 1987 and 1996 - that was the turning point that allowed CN and the overall rail industry to embark on a strong revival.
 Unfortunately, in 2014 the Canadian government took a step backward on the regulatory front, imposing minimum grain volume requirements on the two main railways, extending interswitching limits in three Western provinces, and re-enforcing a finger-pointing mentality that undermines collaboration.